DebianDog/DevuanDog/README.md

 Default WM - OpenBox with on top PcmanFM (providing the desktop) and lxpanel.
 Option to switch to JWM window-manager
 Default File Manager - PcmanFM with option to use rox.
-Default Internet Browser - Firefox.
+Default Internet Browser - Palemoon (replaced firefox-esr with palemoon).

 ---